econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 ### Calibration

 Many of the parameters of the basic life-cycle consumption-saving model can be calibrated from well measured empirical data.
-For example, we use standard calibrations of both of expected income growth during the working life, based on @Cagetti2003, and survival probabilities by age are taken directly from actuarial mortality tables published by the Social Security Administration.
+For example, we use standard calibrations of both of expected income growth and income risk (the age trajectories of $\permGroFac_t$, $\sigma_{[\permShk, t]}^2$ and $\sigma_{[\tranShk, t]}^2$) during the working life based on @Cagetti2003.
-We use estimates of the age trajectory of permanent and transitory income variance from @SabelhausSong to calibrate $\sigma_{[\permShk, t]}^{2}$ and $\sigma_{[\tranShk, t]}^{2}$, and set the unemployment probability to a fairly standard value of $\pZero = 5\%$.
+Survival probabilities by age are taken directly from actuarial mortality tables published by the Social Security Administration.
-Model agents begin their "lifetime" at age 25 with no wealth.
+We set the unemployment probability to a fairly standard value of $\pZero = 5\%$, and model agents begin their "lifetime" at age 25 with no wealth.

-We assume that annual returns on the risk free asset are $\Rfree = 1.01$, and that the equity premium is $\eqprem = 0.03$.
+We assume that annual returns on the risk free asset are $\Rfree = 1.01$, and that the equity premium is $\eprem = 0.03$.
-These values are somewhat low compare to the economics literature (in which $\Rfree = 1.02$ and $\eqprem = 0.06$ are common), but from personal correspondence with financial planners, our understanding is that the profession tries to be conservative about projections of their clients' portfolio returns.
+These values are somewhat low compare to the economics literature (in which $\Rfree = 1.02$ and $\eprem = 0.06$ are common), but from personal correspondence with financial planners, our understanding is that the profession tries to be conservative about projections of their clients' portfolio returns.

-While we do not believe that values of $\beta < 1$ are "ethically indefensible" as claimed in @Ramsey1928, we nevertheless set the "pure" rate of time preference to $\beta=1$, so that agents care exactly as much about their future self as their present self (conditional on surviving into the future).
+While we do not believe that values of $\DiscFac < 1$ are "ethically indefensible" as claimed in @Ramsey1928, we nevertheless set the "pure" rate of time preference to $\DiscFac=1$, so that agents care exactly as much about their future self as their present self (conditional on surviving into the future).
 This also serves to constrain the model's ability to fit the data by declining to include an additional "free" parameter in the estimations.

 Beyond those basic assumptions, we calibrate the model to include uncertainty after retirement.